How to Set Up an Account-Based Marketing Team

 Account-based marketing is flexible; you can easily adapt it to the needs of your company.
 This also means the majority of your KPIs will be unique to your company.
 There are, however, a few broad KPIs that will ground your initial strategy as you navigate this new territory.

 Account-based marketing metrics can be boiled down to three main objectives: account knowledge, account engagement and conversion.

 Measure your acquisition of client knowledge.
 This information will be derived from consistent communication between the Sales and Marketing teams.
 Examples of account knowledge details to measure include

 - How many prospects were engaged with face-to-face

-- How many prospects were cold-called/emailed
+- How many prospects were cold-called, emailed, or received direct mail

 When measuring account knowledge KPIs, look for areas in your data that appear weak or empty, then redirect your attention to those areas for the next measurement period.